zitadel/zitadel/docs/docs/guides/installation/managed-dedicated-instance.md

 I'd like to simply use ZITADEL without having to take care of any operational tasks, yet keeping control over all its data.
 :::

 CAOS bootstraps and maintains a new ZITADEL instance just for you.
 This includes its underlying infrastructure with Kubernetes on top of it as well as monitoring tools and an API gateway.
+Contact us at <hi@zitadel.ch> for purchasing ZITADEL Enterprise Cloud.

 # Prerequisites